ericmshearer/OCepi/README.md

 - standardization of recoding demographic data, specifically: ethnicity/race, gender, sexual orientation, and age groups
-- elevated branding for ggplots with tidy labels and aesthetics
+- elevated theming for ggplots
 - simple methods to suppress/redact information prior to public reporting
-- methods to group cases/episode into MMWR disease weeks and years
+- convert dates to weeks, months, and years

-For full documentation, see vignettes/OCepi.
+For extended documentation with examples, see vignettes.

 ## Installation